 Indoor air can become dry – especially in winter – and many indoor plants do best in humid conditions.
 Look for a mister that offers a fine, gentle spray.

 Money Saving Tip: Re-purpose an old spray bottle.
 Just make sure you have cleaned the bottle out thoroughly and the nozzle offers the type of spray needed for misting.

 A trowel is like a mini shovel.
-It’s very handy when you’re wanting to re-pot your plant or transfer soil from your bag to your pot.
+It’s very handy when you need to re-pot your plant or transfer soil from your bag to your pot.

 9. Moisture Meter

 One of the biggest reasons plants fail to flourish is due to watering issues, particularly overwatering.
-Often times, the top of the soil is dry, leading you to believe the plant needs water.
-However, in reality, dig a few inches down and the soil is still moist.
+Often times, the top of the soil is dry, which leads you to think the plant needs water.
+But, a few inches down and the soil is still moist.

-Dry topsoil can be very misleading, and this is where a moisture meter plays a critical role.
-A moisture meter can help monitor your soil and let you know whether or not it’s time to give Junior a drink.
+Dry topsoil can be very misleading.
+A moisture meter can help monitor your soil and let you know whether or not it’s time to give your plant a drink.

 Money Saving Tip: Re-purpose an old butter knife to test your soil.
 Stick the knife down towards the bottom of the pot, halfway between the plant and the edge of the pot.
 If the knife comes out clean, then the soil is dry.
 If it comes out with bits of soil stuck to it, then it’s moist.